Contents:

 4 min red

 Monad is quickly becoming the most talked-about project in crypto.
-Over the past week, on-chain activity on its public testnet has surged as users speculate about a possible airdrop before mainnet launch.
+In the lead-up to mainnet, on-chain activity on Monad’s public testnet surged — and the team has since confirmed and completed the first phase of the MON airdrop, with the official claim portal open from October 14 to November 3.
 Despite there being no confirmation of an airdrop, the reality that the project has a live testnet, faucet access, and its major backers has helped build communal interest.

 As other Layer-1 networks have rewarded early testers in the past, developers and traders are paying attention to Monad — with the hope that early activity today may be profitable later.